Sir John Soane's Museum

 Sir John Soane's Museum is a house museum, located next to Lincoln's Inn Fields in Holborn, London, which was formerly the home of neo-classical architect John Soane.
 It holds many drawings and architectural models of Soane's projects and a large collection of paintings, sculptures, drawings, and antiquities that he acquired over many years.
 The museum was established during Soane's lifetime by a private act of Parliament, Sir John Soane's Museum Act 1833 (3 & 4 Will.
 4. c.
 4 Pr.), which took effect on his death in 1837.
 Soane engaged in this lengthy parliamentary campaign in order to disinherit his son, whom he disliked intensely.
 The act stipulated that on Soane's death, his house and collections would pass into the care of a board of trustees acting on behalf of the nation, and that they would be preserved as nearly as possible exactly in the state they were at his death.
 The museum's trustees remained completely independent, relying only on Soane's original endowment, until 1947.
 Since then, the museum has received an annual Grant-in-Aid from the British Government via the Department for Culture, Media and Sport.
 Only 90 visitors are allowed in the museum at a time.

 From 1988 onwards, a programme of restoration was carried out, with spaces such as the drawing rooms, picture room, study and dressing room, picture room recess and others, restored to their original colour schemes and in most cases having their original sequences of objects reinstated.
 Soane's three courtyards were also restored with his pasticcio (a column of architectural fragments) being reinstated in the monument court at the heart of the museum.
 In 1997, the trustees purchased the main house at No. 14 with the help of the Heritage Lottery Fund.
 The house was restored and has enabled the museum to expand its educational activities, to re-locate its research library, and create a Robert Adam Study Centre where Soane's collection of 9,000 Robert Adam drawings is housed.

 Soane's collection of paintings includes works by Canaletto, Hogarth, three works by his friend J. M. W. Turner, Thomas Lawrence, Antoine Watteau, Joshua Reynolds, Augustus Wall Callcott, Henry Fuseli, William Hamilton and 15 drawings by Giovanni Battista Piranesi, many of which are framed and displayed in the museum.
 There are over 30,000 architectural drawings in the collection, along with various Egyptian, Greek and Roman antiquities, including the Sarcophagus of Seti I.

 The Soane Medal, established in 2017, is an international award presented annually by the Museum.

+The Museum is free to visit, with no pre-booking required.
+However, to guarantee entry, they offer daily pre-booked tours.
+The Museum offers a varied programme of exhibitions and events throughout the year, including major contemporary art retrospectives, specialist architectural displays, and hands-on family workshops.
+There are also special ticketed late openings, usually on the last Friday of the month, where the Museum is lit by candlelight.